wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-indexer/index.rst

 - Disk space requirements

   The amount of data depends on the generated alerts per second (APS).
-This table details the estimated disk space needed per agent to store 90 days of alerts on an Wazuh indexer server, depending on the type of monitored endpoints.
+This table details the estimated disk space needed per agent to store 90 days of alerts on a Wazuh indexer server, depending on the type of monitored endpoints.

   +-------------------------------------------------+-----+---------------------------+
   | Monitored endpoints                             | APS | Storage in Wazuh indexer  |